 Playing cards are an essential part of any holiday – whether you’re waiting hours at an airport or spending a rainy week in a caravan, there’s almost always an opportunity to get the cards out for a quick game.
 However, next time you’re cheating your way to a solitaire victory, spare a thought for any bored Spanish holidaymakers – they have to fill their time with an entirely different (and entirely confusing) set of playing cards.

 Most people in the UK are familiar with only one type of playing cards – the normal, proper ones.
-Sometimes a deck of cards might show images of wanted Iraqi fugitives (or naughty pictures of ladies), but the cards themselves will still follow the same pattern – four suits and thirteen cards of each; including a king, a queen and a jack.
-The baraja española (the Spanish deck) ignores almost all these standards – it’s a 40 card set which misses out some of the numbers and has completely different suits.
+Sometimes a deck of cards might show images of a spooky castle, or a sunny beach, but the cards themselves will still follow the same pattern – four suits and thirteen cards of each; including a king, a queen and a jack.
+In Spain, the baraja española (the Spanish deck) ignores almost all these standards – it’s a 40 card set which misses out some of the numbers and has completely different suits.

 Just like (what we think of as) a regular pack of playing cards, the Spanish deck uses four distinct suits – coins, cups, swords and clubs.
 At first this sounds like they’ve at least got one of them right, but unfortunately not – their clubs are the sort of clubs you hit people with, rather than that strange bobbly shape we use.